 PRODUCT REVIEW: Carhartt Original (Loose) Fit vs Relaxed Fit

-UPDATED June 2022: We have had lots of feedback over the course of the last year or two as Carhartt has changed over all of its product from Original Fit to Loose Fit as well as adding Relaxed Fit into some of their styles.
-And here is what we have learned: When it comes to the workwear pants, there has not been a huge difference between the change from Original Fit to Loose Fit.
-A lot of the specs have stayed the same.
+We have had lots of feedback over the course of the last year or two as Carhartt has changed over all of its product from Original Fit to Loose Fit as well as adding Relaxed Fit into some of their styles.
+And here is what we have learned: While there has not been any official statements from Carhartt, customers are noticing that Loose Fit runs bigger than Original Fit and that is also runs longer as well (for the T-Shirts).
+When it comes to the workwear pants, there has not been a huge difference between the change from Original Fit to Loose Fit.
+The legs are still wider and fit over work boots.
 While we always here that items "are not what they used to be," we can say that the pants are very similar to how they have been made for the last several years.

 Where the difference has come in has been the Carhartt T-Shirts and Work Shirts.
 The K87 (their classic Pocket T) has definitely changed and so has some of their sweats.
 We will do a deeper product review on the Tees and Sweats soon, but here are some measurements on the tees: